InfoSecGopNik/CTF/_posts/2024-09-01-web-explotation-first-steps.md

 <br>
 [imagen6]
 <br>
-Using the Web developer tools, we see that the signup functionality is set with the attribute “disabled”.
+Using the **Web developer tools**, we see that the signup functionality is set with the attribute “disabled”.
 This means that it is not available at the front-end level.
 <br>
 [imagen7]
 <br>